 - All papers must be reviewed by the professor teaching the course or your academic advisor prior to submission.

 - Papers should not be a first draft, however, they do not have to be 100% complete.
 This conference is a place to get feedback on a draft that is well written and edited even if not at the final stage.

 - Papers can be an excerpt of your final thesis and should be no more than 20 pages, excluding cover page and references.

-- Papers must be sent to the panel discussant no later than 10 days before the conference in order for the discussant to provide feedback.
+- Papers must be sent to the panel chair/discussant (not the Undergraduate Section Chair) no later than 10 days before the conference in order for the discussant to provide feedback.
 Papers submitted late will not receive feedback until after the conference.

-- Papers should be submitted in the following manner:
+Papers should be submitted as a Word document in the following manner:

 - Cover page including: title of the paper, your name, institution, date, and the conference

 - Content of the paper starts at the top of a separate page and should include: